Best 3 Summer Family Vacation Spots in the US

-Three USA destinations made it to my summer family vacation short list this year.
+Three US destinations made it to my summer family vacation short list this year.
 Each one provides the right combination of relaxation and fun for the entire family.
 Last mention before I dive in, book now, or soon, because these summer family destinations fill up fast!

 LAGO MAR BEACH RESORT & CLUB – Fort Lauderdale, Florida